 - Saranac Lake Islands Campground

 Includes Middle and Lower Saranac Lakes.
-This area, operated as a State campground, has a fee from mid-May thru Labor Day.
+This area, operated as a State campground, has a fee from mid-May thru Columbus Day.
 The only access to the campsites is by boat.

 - Donaldson's Campground

 Private and has campsites on both Upper Saranac Lake and Fish Creek Pond.
 (518) 891-4070

 Reservation number for State Campgrounds is: 1-800-456-Camp or on the web at www.reserveamerica.com click on NY state and the campground name.

 If you are paddling from our Floodwood base to Saranac Lake Village you must reserve sites on Middle and Lower Saranac BEFORE ARRIVAL.
 Additionally you must check in at the campground headquarters at State Bridge on Route 3 prior to departure from either our Saranac Lake Base or our Floodwood Outpost.

 The Adirondack park offers a range of campsites: